pip-services/pip-services-docs/content/en/node/expressions/calculator/functions/function_collection.md

 ### Properties

 #### length
-Gets a number of functions stored in the collection.
+Gets the number of functions stored in the collection.
 > `public` length(): number

 - **retuns**: number - number of stored functions.